-People are only permitted to travel short distances for outdoor leisure and exercise and are advised to stay within a short distance of their local community (broadly within 5 miles).
-It is essential that those undertaking this activity follow the Scottish Government and Public Health guidance and manage risks by maintaining social distancing, hand washing and sanitisation as this is one of the most effective ways to suppress the spread of the virus.
+It is essential to follow Scottish Government and Public Health guidance and manage risks by maintaining physical distancing, hand washing and sanitisation, as this is one of the most effective ways to suppress the spread of the virus.

 The Scottish Government has said that businesses involved in food supply should remain open if possible, subject to being able to adhere to two requirements safe social distancing practice and normal health and safety requirements.
 Further updates will be available on the Scotland Food & Drink Coronavirus Information Hub.

 Scottish Forestry have issued a statement explaining their current priorities during the COVID 19 outbreak.

 Forestry and Land Scotland have issued guidance on visiting our publically managed forests and updated ‘frequently asked questions’ documents for companies who hold commercial leases or provide goods, services or works to Forestry and Land Scotland.
 Confor is maintaining a useful COVID-19 information hub

 Guidance for farmers and crofters to prevent the spread of coronavirus (COVID-19) has been published.